iCharlesHu/swift-experimental-subprocess/README.md

     @available(iOS, unavailable)
     @available(tvOS, unavailable)
     @available(watchOS, unavailable)
-    public struct CollectedResult: Sendable, Hashable, Codable {
+    public struct CollectedResult<Output, Error>: Sendable, Hashable, Codable {
         /// The process identifier for the executed subprocess public let processIdentifier: ProcessIdentifier
         /// The termination status of the executed subprocess public let terminationStatus: TerminationStatus
+    }
+}

+extension Subprocess.CollectedResult where Output : Subprocess.OutputConvertible {
     /// The collected standard output value for the subprocess.
     /// Accessing this property will *fatalError* if the
     /// corresponding `CollectedOutputMethod` is not set to
     /// `.collect` or `.collect(upTo:)`
+    @available(FoundationPreview 0.4, *)
+    @available(iOS, unavailable)
+    @available(tvOS, unavailable)
+    @available(watchOS, unavailable)
-        public let standardOutput: OutputWrapper
+    public var standardOutput: Output { get }
+}

+extension Subprocess.CollectedResult where Error : Subprocess.OutputConvertible {
     /// The collected standard error value for the subprocess.
     /// Accessing this property will *fatalError* if the
     /// corresponding `CollectedOutputMethod` is not set to
     /// `.collect` or `.collect(upTo:)`
+    @available(FoundationPreview 0.4, *)
+    @available(iOS, unavailable)
+    @available(tvOS, unavailable)
+    @available(watchOS, unavailable)
-        public let standardError: OutputWrapper
+    public var standardError: Error { get }
 }

+extension Subprocess.CollectedResult where Output == String? {
+    /// The collected standard output value for the subprocess.
+    /// Accessing this property will *fatalError* if the
+    /// corresponding `CollectedOutputMethod` is not set to
+    /// `.collect` or `.collect(upTo:)`
+    @available(FoundationPreview 0.4, *)
+    @available(iOS, unavailable)
+    @available(tvOS, unavailable)
+    @available(watchOS, unavailable)
+    public var standardOutput: String? { get }
 }

-extension Subprocess.CollectedResult : CustomStringConvertible, CustomDebugStringConvertible {}

-extension Subprocess.CollectedResult {
+extension Subprocess.CollectedResult where Error == String? {
-    /// A simple wrapper that offers a convinent way to access
-    /// the Subprocess output as Data or String assuming UTF8
+    /// The collected standard error value for the subprocess.
+    /// Accessing this property will *fatalError* if the
+    /// corresponding `CollectedOutputMethod` is not set to
-    /// encoding.
+    /// `.collect` or `.collect(upTo:)`
     @available(FoundationPreview 0.4, *)
     @available(iOS, unavailable)
     @available(tvOS, unavailable)
     @available(watchOS, unavailable)
-    public struct OutputWrapper: Sendable, Hashable, Codable {
-        public let data: Data
-        public var stringUsingUTF8: String? { get }
+    public var standardError: String? { get }
 }

-}
+extension Data: Subprocess.OutputConvertible {}

+extension Subprocess.CollectedResult : CustomStringConvertible, CustomDebugStringConvertible {}
 ```

 `Subprocess.ExecutionResult` is a simple wrapper around the generic result returned by the `run` closures with the corresponding `TerminationStatus` of the child process: